 PASADENA, Calif. - The Ninth Circuit U.S. Court of Appeals on June 18 affirmed a district court's decision to grant judgment on the pleadings for lenders and a loan servicer, holding that her claims were barred by a two-year statute of limitations and that she had no viable claim for violation of California's unfair competition law (UCL) (Pamela Rae v.
 Bank of America, N.A., et al., No. 17-55283, 9th Cir., 2018 U.S. App.
 LEXIS 16344).

-SAN FRANCISCO - Wells Fargo & Co. and Wells Fargo Bank N.A. have agreed to increase their settlement payment to $142 million, $32 million more than the settlement proposed in March, to end claims by a class of individuals who allege that the banking company opened accounts, enrolled them in products and services and submitted applications for products and services without consent (Shahriar Jabbari, et al. v.
+SAN FRANCISCO - A California federal judge on June 14 granted final approval of a $142 million settlement that will be paid by Wells Fargo & Co. and Wells Fargo Bank N.A. to resolve class claims that the bank opened accounts for individuals, enrolled them in products and services and submitted applications for products and services without consent (Shahriar Jabbari, et al. v.
 Wells Fargo & Company, et al., No. 15-2159, N.D.
 Calif.).